 Chania’s beaches, with more than 90 options, offer clear waters and well-organized facilities.
 The region’s diverse terrain and favourable climate make it ideal for alternative tourism and adventure, with trails that connect various historic sites.
 The hinterland of Chania provides an authentic experience, where traditional villages welcome visitors with Cretan hospitality and local cuisine.

-The Samaria Gorge is found 40 kilometres from Chania and is among the largest canyons in Europe.
+The Samaria Gorge is 40 kilometres from Chania and is among the largest canyons in Europe.
 It can be visited from the beginning of May to the 15th of October.
 It is a 16-kilometre hike on a footpath that descends next to cliffs and through thick forests.
 After a six to eight-hour walk, it ends at the seaside village of Aghia Roumeli on the coast of the Libyan Sea.

 Gastronomy – Local products